thanhhang1306/BrickBreaker/README.md

 ## Credits
-All photographs within the Space Invader game are taken from the Internet and are copy-right free.
+All photographs within the Brick Breaker game are taken from the Internet and are copy-right free.
 The music is royalty-free music from SoundCloud.com